zakirkhaan/bazar_new/README.md

-# bazar_new
+# Bazaar
 # Developer name: Zakir Ullah Mahsood
 # PRoject Type: Ecommerce
-# Languages; Html, css, Bootstrap, js , jquery, Core Php, And sql.
+# Languages; Html, css, Bootstrap, js , jquery,ajax, Core Php, And sql.
 # Php version 7.2 and above.
 # Date:19/05/2020
 # GPL LICENSED
-A Full ecommerce project developed in core php with all complex features.
+A Full ecommerce project developed in core php with all complex features.This project has been designed and developed By the students of cecos university peshawar.
+It is Our Final Year project.
+This Product has been Licensed Under GPL.
-Go to project and clone all files
-Paste them in your htdocs folder
-Copy bazar_new.sql file and import it into phpmyadmin And then you can type in the project name and explore the project